pypa/pip/docs/installing.rst

 Fedora
 ~~~~~~

-To get the version supplied by the distribution:
+To install the supported version of pip:

 * < Fedora 23: